Dr Alaric Hall

 - Location: 2.02 7 Cavendish Road, School of English

-My teaching, research, and supervision focus on Britain and Scandinavia, 500-1600, and modern Icelandic language and culture.
+My teaching, research, and supervision focus on Britain and Scandinavia, 500-1600; modern Icelandic language and culture; and to a slowly growing extent medieval Arabic and Hebrew literature.
 For the most up-to-date information on my activities, web-resources, and publications, see http://www.alarichall.org.uk.

 For the most up-to-date list of my publications, including links to free-access texts, forthcoming articles, and abstracts see http://www.alarichall.org.uk/bibliog.php.